Liz and her husband are keen travelers. Portugal is a favorite destination of theirs. By writing from experience Liz hopes to help others.

 Praia de Leca da Palmeira

-We walked to the west, towards the sea, along Avenida Antunes Guimares.
+We walked west, towards the sea, along Avenida Antunes Guimares.
 After passing the port of Leixoes and rounding the corner to the north, past the marina, we came upon Praia de Leca da Palmeira.
 This sandy stretch of beach is bordered to the south by the harbor wall and has a conveniently located beach bar.
 This is the widest stretch of sand, but it is often windy here and the sea can be rough.
 This is probably one of the reasons for the construction of the Piscina das Mares, the open-air saltwater swimming pool 850 meters further north along the coast.
 Another reason is the tendency of the sand to give way to a rockier coastline heading north.

 As we walked north, the path followed the coastline and we were soon joined by Avenida Liberdade with two separate carriageways.
-Although this was a wide road, it was never especially busy, bordered on the one side by the coastal path and, on the other by a row of eating places and shops.
+Although this was a wide road, it was never busy, bordered on the one side by the coastal path and, on the other by a row of eating places and shops.

 Piscina das Mares, Leca da Palmeira